moiSentineL/moisentinel.github.io/src/core/about.md

 ---
 ## Who am I, you ask?

 I am an awareness trapped in a human body passing through space and time.
-Well, at least that what I would like to think.
+Or maybe a dimension-spanning, time-travelling duck.
+Who knows?

 But to be specific: